 Here, the Butter stencil consists of six different groups of objects: all six groups can be dragged to the canvas as One Thing.

 When you look at a stencil in OmniGraffle for Mac’s Stencil Library, you can see all kinds of information about that stencil, such as its name, size, whether it’s part of a Stencil Set, and more.
 If you’re creating stencils, here’s where all of that information comes from:

 The maximum file size for your stencil is 500 MB.

 When you are ready to upload your stencil to Stenciltown, you will need the following things:

 No...maybe.
 Let us explain...

-If you are uploading a stencil directly from OmniGraffle, the Stenciltown website uses the file’s preview image as the default.
+If uploading a stencil directly from OmniGraffle, the Stenciltown website uses the file’s preview image as the default.
 If you’re okay with how that appears, great!
 However, if you aren’t happy with that preview, you can create a custom preview image and then upload that to your stencil on the Stenciltown website.
 To do that, log in to your Stenciltown account, locate the stencil in question, and click Edit to make changes to the stencil’s profile on Stenciltown.

 Piece of cake!
 Just follow these general guidelines, depending on your platform: